 - pus or infection and swelling

 - a large amount of discharge

 - a bad smell emanating from the wound

 - bleeding in the first 36 hours after the dog surgery

 In most cases, healing is fairly straightforward, and you should notice the appearance of the wound improving day on day.

-Most veterinarians advise that you shouldn’t let your dog off the leash for at least 10 to 14 days after surgery.
+Most veterinarians advise that you shouldn’t let your spayed dog off the leash for at least 10 to 14 days after the dog surgery.
 You should also prevent her from running, jumping, climbing, or playing during this time, as it could cause her wound to reopen.
 Instead, try and keep her as inactive as possible.